DeepSceneSeg/EfficientPS/README.md

    * This is a re-implementation of EfficientPS in PyTorch.
 The performance of the trained models might slightly differ from the metrics reported in the paper.
 Please refer to the metrics reported in [EfficientPS: Efficient Panoptic Segmentation](https://arxiv.org/abs/2004.02307) when making comparisons.

 ## Acknowledgements
 We have used utility functions from other open-source projects.
-We espeicially thank the authors of:
+We especially thank the authors of:
 - [mmdetection](https://github.com/open-mmlab/mmdetection)
 - [gen-efficientnet-pytorch](https://github.com/rwightman/gen-efficientnet-pytorch)
 - [seamseg](https://github.com/mapillary/seamseg.git)